A highlight of any visit to Toulon is a spectacular ride on the téléphérique (cable car) up Mont Faron, the mighty limestone crag dominating the city.

 Inaugurated in 1959, the téléphérique de Mont Faron is the only cable car on the Mediterranean coast.
 It was entirely refurbished in 2001, since when the number of visitors has quadrupled: there are now over 20,000 a month in the summer.

 So expect queues in August, when the cars are likely to be running at full capacity.
-The intensive use of the téléphérique also required it to be closed several times during the 2014 season for maintenance work, so check for any such downtime before you visit.
+The intensive use of the téléphérique also requires it to be closed at times for maintenance work, so check for any such downtime before you visit.

 Have a look at the weather forecast, as you won't be able to see much if the clouds are low and the téléphérique won't run in high wind (watch out, too, that the wind doesn't blow up while you're on the mountain, meaning you won't get a ride back down).